UCL/pet-rd-tools/README.md

 ### `nm_validate`

 The purpose of `nm_validate` is to confirm if a raw data file (or file pair) contains all the expected data.

+*WARNING*: This currently only performs additional checks on Siemens mMR data.
+For GE data, there are no checks on the content of the RDF.

 #### Usage: